By Eve DUCHEMIN

 BELGIAN IS THE NEW HIPSTER

 From the sketch of Coluche “Les Belges” in 1979 to the TV sets of Canal Plus starring Stromae, François Damiens or Stéphane de Groot, something has changed.
-For the french people, in thirty years, the belgian has moved from the status of natural born moron into that of hipster.
+For the french, the Belgian, in thirty years, has moved from moron to hipster trendy, funny and ultra frequentable.

 What happened?
 How did the Belgian, this ridiculous cousin, become the influencer of trends and reservoir of talents of a France formerly so prompt to ignore its french-speaking neighbors?
 Marc Ball and Gilles Dal led the investigation.
 The results are … surprising!

 In coproduction with O2B Films (France).
 In coproduction with the RTBF (Belgian television), VOO – Be TV, casa Kafka.
 With the support of Planete+ and the CNC.

 By Loic Prigent

 Produced by Bangumi & Deralf, coproduced par Kwassa Films, Arte GEIE, RTBF (Belgian Channel) & Entre Chien et Loup

 Let’s give the plastic sandal its rightly deserved place in the pantheon of Mankind’s shoes.
-Although no one dares question its timeless contribution to the comfort of our feet, who really knows its true story?
-Who remembers that it was born on the workbench of an Auvergne knife maker on Thursday 7 February 1946?
+Although no one dares questioning its timeless contribution to the comfort of our feet, who really knows its true story?
+Who remembers that it was born on the workbench of an Auvergne knife maker on February 1946?
 That it soon crossed the borders before invading the French Colonial Africa?
-That it will be used for military uniforms, fashion, sports or still, at work?
+That it will be used for military uniforms, fashion, sports or at work?
 Who could have known that it would escort fights for independence and one day become a symbol of national identity?
 That it would soon become the most-worn shoe on the continent!
-From the Ivory Coast to Kenya, from Cameroon to Eritrea, this report follows with great orthopaedic rigour the traces of the illustrious plimsolls.
+From the Ivory Coast to Kenya, from Cameroon to Eritrea, this report follows with great orthopaedic rigour the traces of this illustrious sandal.

 With the support of the Belgian Film Fund, WIP (Wallonie-image Productions and the RTBF (Belgian television)